launchdarkly-labs/ansible-launchdarkly-collection/docs/source/modules/launchdarkly_project_copy.rst

 Synopsis
 --------
-- Sync LaunchDarkly Feature Flags across Environments
+- Copy LaunchDarkly Projects in or between accounts.